This is a list of the items which may be placed in an index file to be processed

 create an infinite loop.
 This line has the special feature that it

-can also be placed as the first line of the "Accessfile=
+can also be placed as the first line of the "Accessfile=" controlling the

 directory.
 A line in the accessfile will override any value set in